mideactive/alx-low_level_programming/0x00-hello_world/README.md

        .
 We can solve task 5 by using similar steps that we used or task 4, The only difference is that we will use printf instead of puts.
        .
 Our printf takes two arguments, the specifier %s that displays a string, and the variable that holds the string.
        .
+We end our program with a return value which is 0 .
 Save the code and compile using gcc with necessary flags.
        . problem solved..